FarronF/limerick-council-meetings/meetings/2022/03/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 17th Dec 2021.md

 in the afore-mentioned area on a constant basis to perform proactive patrols.
 These arrangements

-will continue throughout the Christmas and New Year period in order to ensure that a high visibility--- policing presence is being maintained in this area daily.
+will continue throughout the Christmas and New Year period in order to ensure that a high visibility
+---
+policing presence is being maintained in this area daily.
 Additionally, dedicated Community Gardaí

 at Roxboro Road will continue to liaise with businesses and residents in the Parnell Street area and